 If you are not selected for an assignment you can add yourself to the waitlist.
 We do not assign roles less than 48 hours ahead of the start time unless the originally assigned Documenter is no longer able to attend or the meeting is posted on short notice.

-Each Documenters assignment is an independent contract and there are no expectations as to how frequently you participate in the program.
+Each Documenters assignment is an independent contract (except in Minneapolis, where Documenters' work is considered part-time) and there are no expectations as to how frequently you participate in the program.
 We cover between 8-20 meetings each week; the most active Documenters typically do one assignment per week.

 Post and include all content (notes, Twitter thread, additional documents, images, recordings, etc.) on your Documenters.org assignment page within 24 hours of the end of the meeting or assignment, unless otherwise noted.